freenas/freenas-docs/userguide/services.rst

 a dataset, and the Password for that user.
 The messages should indicate that the authorization and the FTP connection are successful.
-The user can now navigate the contents of the root folder on the remote site—this time it is not the entire volume but the dataset that was created for that user.
-The user should be able to transfer files between the local site (their system) and the remote site (their dataset on the %brand% system).
+The user can now navigate the contents of the root folder on the remote site.
+This time it is not the entire pool but the dataset that was created for that user.
+The user can transfer files between the local site (their system) and the remote site (their dataset on the %brand% system).

 .. _Encrypting FTP: